 - Cloud Storage for Firebase: Manage data for your mobile applications.

 - Persistent Disk: Add block storage to your Compute Engine virtual machine.

 - Storage Transfer Service: Quickly import online data into Cloud Storage or between Cloud Storage buckets.

-- Learn the fundamentals of Cloud Storage through the Google Cloud Console or gsutil.
+- Learn the fundamentals of Cloud Storage through the Google Cloud console or Google Cloud CLI.

 - Get started with client libraries.